katbytes/React-Clicky-Game/README.md

 ## How to Play
 * Click on any painting that you desire
 * The paintings will all reshuffle themselves
-* Click on another painting, but REMEMBER that you can only click on a painting once.
+* Click on another painting, but REMEMBER that you can only click on a painting once
-* Keep going to see if you can get all 24.
+* Keep going to see if you can get all 24

 ## Technologies Utilized
 * [React](https://reactjs.org/)